 Keep in mind that you should only be moving through a pain-free range of motion—if you suffer from back pain, avoid holding the rounded spine and, instead, maintain a fluid movement without reaching a point of pain.

-Encourage Healthy Circulation
+Encourange Healthy Circulation